 Thank you again Tori for hosting this year’s Passover Potluck.
 I’m having fun following my fellow bloggers and their take on Passover and am quickly becoming a Passover foodie convert.
 XO

-Note: This recipe is vegan and pareve when using a dairy-free marble cake mix (like Gefen) and dairy-free chocolate.
+Note: This recipe is vegetarian and pareve when using a dairy-free marble cake mix (like Gefen) and dairy-free chocolate.
 Heidi used Elite bittersweet chocolate, which can be found with Passover certification.
 If you are looking for a special Passover hechsher and can’t find a chocolate almond milk, blend together regular almond milk (store bought or homemade) with 1 tsp cocoa powder and 1 1/2 tsp sugar as a substitute. ~ Tori

 Affiliate links help to support my website and the free recipe content I provide.
 A percentage of any purchase you make via these links will go towards buying ingredients, photography supplies and server space, as well as all the other expenses involved in running a large cooking website.
 Thank you very much for browsing!